datanav/docs/configuration.rst

      -
      - No

+   * - ``transform``
+     - Object/List
+     - Zero or more configuration objects for the :ref:`transform <transform_section>` components of the pipe.
+       The default is to do no transformation of the entities.
+If a list of more than one transform components is given, then they are chained together in the order given.
+This means that the output of the first transform is passed as the input of the second, and so on.
+The output of the last transform is then passed to the sink.
+The first transform gets its input from the source.
+     -
+     - No

    * - ``sink``
      - Object
      - A configuration object for the :ref:`sink <sink_section>` component of the pipe.
 If omitted, it defaults to